Silicone molding of a ESP8266 (Wemos mini)

 thingiverse

-This is a mold form for the popular MCU ESP8266.
-It uses the development board from Wemos mini and their battery and motor shield.
-The application field is a vibrating toy.
-Wireless charging, motion traacking and the integration of a IP67 switch is included.
-Why should I overmold with silicone?
-To protect from water or other hazardous sustances.
-To make a simple encasement.
-To protect from damage when falling down.
-How do I charge the battery?
-The solution includes a wireless charging module.
-How do I upload new sketches?
-Uploading is done "over the air" from a web browser.
-Detailed instructions: http://bodyinteraction.org/2017/03/29/molding-the-basic-node-for-the-internet-of-sex-toys-part-2/ Print Settings Printer: XYZ da Vinci 1.0 Rafts: No Supports: No Resolution: 0.2 Infill: min 30%
+This is a mold form for the popular MCU ESP8266 development board from Wemos mini, along with their battery and motor shield.
+The application area is a vibrating toy that utilizes wireless charging, motion tracking, and an IP67 switch.
+Why should I overmold this design with silicone?
+To safeguard against water or other hazardous substances.
+To create a simple encasement for protection.
+To shield the device from damage when falling down.
+How do I charge the battery in this project?
+The solution includes a wireless charging module that allows for easy battery replenishment.
+How do I upload new sketches to the ESP8266 board?
+Uploading is done wirelessly, directly from a web browser using "over-the-air" technology.
+For detailed instructions on how to assemble and program this project, please visit http://bodyinteraction.org/2017/03/29/molding-the-basic-node-for-the-internet-of-sex-toys-part-2/.
+Print Settings: Printer: XYZ da Vinci 1.0 Rafts: No Supports: No Resolution: 0.2 mm Infill: Minimum 30%

 With this file you will be able to print Silicone molding of a ESP8266 (Wemos mini) with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Silicone molding of a ESP8266 (Wemos mini).